maeduphorne/maeduphorne/README.md

 ### Howdy 🤠

-I'm Mae Duphorne - a former fine-dining Event Manager turned Software Engineer.
-I'm currently studying at [Turing School of Software and Design](https://turing.edu/) with an anticipated completion date of _November 2021_.
+I'm Mae Duphorne - a former fine-dining Event Manager turned Software Engineer([Turing School of Software and Design](https://turing.edu/) grad).
 My extensive background in the restaurant industry has taught me to problem solve quickly and consistently and I can't wait to see what my "make it work" attitude will bring to life when combined with my skills in software development.

 - 😄 Pronouns: she/her
 - 💬 Let's connect on [LinkedIn](https://www.linkedin.com/in/maeduphorne/)
 - 👍 Previous education: Bachelor of Arts in Communication at Texas A&M University
-- 🌱 I’m currently excited about learning React & TypeScript

 ## Technologies
 ![image](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)